-Attracting new attendees to humanities programming
+Attracting new attendees to academic programming

 Event Posters | Brown University, 2021–present